uselagoon/lagoon/docs/concepts-advanced/environment-idling.md

 Yes, there is a field `autoIdle` on the project \(impacts all environments\) and environment \(if you need to target just one environment\), as to whether idling is allowed to take place.
 A value of `1` indicates the project/environment is eligible for idling.
 If the project is set to `0` the environments will never be idled, even if the environment is set to `0`
 The default is always `1`\(idling is enabled\).

-Talk to your Lagoon administrator if you are unsure how to set these project/environment fields.
+Contact {{ defaults.helpstring }} if you are unsure how to set these project/environment fields.